 Brand Strength Correlates with SEO Results

-It can be very difficult to compete with a stronger brand in the search engines and in a way, it’s a never-ending cycle.
-The stronger brand gets the click, increasing their click through rate, which is a signal to the search engines that it’s relevant, which can improve their search ranking.
-Is their SEO work better than yours?
-Maybe not.
-But it doesn’t have to be, because they have the brand strength which is essentially driving their organic search presence.
+On some level, big brands have the strength of their name to help them in the search engines.
+On the surface, it may look as if it is difficult to compete with a stronger brand in the search engines and in a way, it’s a never-ending cycle.
+Often, it’s the stronger brand gets the click, increasing their click through rate, which is a signal to the search engines that it’s relevant, which can improve their search ranking.

-This is why, as SEO professionals, we’ll never tell you that SEO is enough.
-SEO is certainly important but it shouldn’t be the only marketing that your company is doing.
+There are two things companies can do to compete with the larger brands.
+The first is to always put your best efforts forward when it comes to SEO.
+However, you should move beyond SEO to generate traffic using other methods.
+While SEO is certainly important but it shouldn’t be the only marketing that your company is doing.
+Consider amping up your social media efforts or even investing in paid advertising.
 An SEO campaign has the best results when it’s part of an overall integrated marketing campaign that includes both online and offline marketing efforts.

 The same is true if you’re running PPC ads or social media ads.
 No matter how great the ads are, how high the bids are, or how targeted the ads are, it’s nearly impossible to take clicks away from an established brand.